GoGo Logo of A Phone

 Note: Although the traditional Mediterranean diet includes moderate amounts of wine, many seniors choose to forgo alcohol entirely to help lower their risk of falls and impairment.

 DASH is one of the best diets for seniors who want to lower their blood pressure and help reduce their risk for heart disease.
-DASH (Dietary Approaches to Stop Hypertension) is particularly useful for individuals who have recently suffered from heart attack, stroke, or blood clotting issues or those people who want to lower their risk of clots by choosing the best food choices for seniors.
+DASH (Dietary Approaches to Stop Hypertension) is particularly useful for individuals who have recently suffered from heart attack, stroke, or blood clotting issues.

 DASH’s primary goal is minimizing salt intake.
-It also emphasizes selecting the healthiest foods for seniors that are high in nutrients and low in bunhealthy fats and sugars.
-The DASH diet follows the following guidelines:
+It also emphasizes selecting foods that are high in nutrients and low in unhealthy fats and sugars.
+The DASH diet follows these guidelines:

 • Foods are low in sodium.
-The standard DASH plan limits salt to 2,300 mg per day (about one teaspoon of table salt), and an even lower sodium DASH restricts sodium to 1,500mg daily.
+The standard DASH plan limits salt to 2,300 mg per day, and an even lower sodium DASH restricts sodium to 1,500 mg daily.

 • DASH meals should be low in saturated fats, which are considered the unhealthiest types of fats.